metacoin/florincoin/README.md

 Florincoin Core - Segwit
 =====================================

-# THIS IS AN EXPERIMENTAL PRE-RELEASE.
-USE WITH EXTREME CAUTION.
-FOR DEVELOPMENT PURPOSES ONLY.
+# WARNING: THIS IS AN EXPERIMENTAL PRE-RELEASE FOR DEVELOPMENT PURPOSES ONLY.

 Florincoin - the first coin to feature transaction comments